maorlipchuk/Wiki-Link-Validator/README.md

 Once the user will answer 'yes' or 'no', the script will present the next rot link it founds until it finishes.

-At the end of the script, a report of all the rot links can be found at ROT_LINKS_LOG configured at /conf/[wiki.conf](/conf/wiki.conf)
+While the script is running, a report is being generated containning all the rot links' details:
 <p align="center"><img src ="/images/rot_links_report.png" /></p>

+The report should be located in the home folder under the name rot_links.log (The report location can be confgured at  ROT_LINKS_LOG at /conf/[wiki.conf](/conf/wiki.conf)

 ## Other Useful Configuration Values